-- The request usually contains a sense of urgency.
+- A request to provide money upfront as a processing/administration fee.
+The request usually contains a sense of urgency.

-- The sender at times requests confidentiality.
+- At times, the sender requests confidentiality.

 - They may use emotional bribery, such as claiming someone has died or is suffering from an illness.

-- If you receive a scam e-mail, do not reply.
+- If you receive a scam email, do not reply.

-- Forward the e-mail to the South African Police Services at email@example.com
+- Forward the email to the South African Police Services at email@example.com

 - If you have fallen victim, immediately contact the South African Police Services.